Visit over 30 fruit and flower farms, in the foothills of Mt Hood in Oregon.

 The gardens surrounding the Gorge White House are simply spectacular.

-The best seat in the house is on the front porch.
-There's a lot of competition for these seats.
+The best seat in the house is on the front porch, and there's a lot of competition for these seats.

-Stop for a wine tasting inside the historic interior.
+Stop for a wine tasting inside the historic interior of the Gorge White House.

 Step inside the White House for an incredible selection of wines, from 41 different wineries in the Columbia River Gorge.
 Try the Gorge White House's signature Heritage Pear Wine, made from bosc pears grown at its orchards.